Insuring Your Boat

 - Deductible - the higher the deductible the lower the premium

 There are a few ways to reduce your boat insurance costs.
-If your boating is restricted by seasons, for example, your boat is in storage during the winter, you can get deductions for winter layup.
+For example, if your boating is restricted by seasons and your boat is in storage during the winter, you can get deductions for winter layup.
 Many insurers offer discounts for good driving records and for anyone who has completed boater education classes.
 Finally, it usually costs less to be insured in fresh water versus salt, so be sure to discuss where you boat with your agent.
 You may earn extra savings by bundling your coverage with the same company that insures your home and/or car.